 The Duddon site was perfect, for it had ready access to both charcoal and locally mined iron ore in the form of West Cumbrian hematite.
 The Furnace site lies immediately south of the River Duddon, at the southern end of woodland where charcoal could be cheaply produced.
 The industrial heritage of the site lives on, as the wood is still called Furnace Wood.

 The Furnace used water from the River Duddon, brought by a leat which is still visible, to drive a set of bellows which forced air into a combustion chamber at the base of a furnace stack.
 The iron ore was smelted using locally manufactured charcoal for fuel.

 In 1736 the Backbarrow Company joined forces with the Cunsey Company to open a charcoal-fired blast furnace at High Duddon, near Broughton-in-Furness.
-A few years later in 1741 the Backbarrow Company sold their shares in the venture to their Cunsey partners, who already operated furnaces at Cunsey, on the western side of Lake Windermere.
+A few years later in 1741, the Backbarrow Company sold its shares in the venture to their Cunsey partners, who already operated furnaces at Cunsey, on the western side of Lake Windermere.

 The most impressive parts of the site are the furnace stack, which still stands to its full height of 29 feet, and the charcoal barn, which stretches 100 feet in length.
 The other intact part of the site is the iron ore store.

 The Furnace was investigated in the 1980s but a full report was never published.
 There is a useful information panel beside the Furnace, telling the history of the site and showing an artist's impression of how it would have looked.
 It is now looked after by the Lake District National Park.

 A single-span bridge leads to the charging platform, with changing rooms for workers beneath it.
 The furnace hearth has been removed.